Sharon Olds: Poetry

 The Dead and the Living was published in February 1984.
 This collection is divided into two sections: "Poems for the Dead" and "Poems for the Living."
 The first section begins with poems about global injustices.
-These injustices include the Armenian genocide during WWI, the 1921 Tulsa Race Riot, the reign of Mohammad Reza Shah Pahlavi, and even the death of Marilyn Monroe.
+These injustices include the Armenian genocide during WWI, the 1921 Tulsa race massacre, the reign of Mohammad Reza Shah Pahlavi, and even the death of Marilyn Monroe.

 Olds' book The Wellspring (1996), shares with her previous work the use of raw language and startling images to convey truths about domestic and political violence and family relationships.
 In a New York Times review, Lucy McDiarmid hailed her poetry for its vision: "like Whitman, Ms. Olds sings the body in celebration of a power stronger than political oppression."
 Alicia Ostriker noted Olds traces the "erotics of family love and pain."
 Ostriker continues: "In later collections, [Olds] writes of an abusive childhood, in which miserably married parents bully and punish and silence her.
 She writes, too, of her mother's apology "after 37 years," a moment when "The sky seemed to be splintering, like a window/someone is bursting into or out of."
 Olds' work is anthologized in over 100 collections, ranging from literary/poetry textbooks to special collections.
 Her poetry has been translated into seven languages for international publications.
 She has been published in Beloit Poetry Journal.
 She was the New York State Poet Laureate for 1998–2000.

 Stag's Leap was published in 2013.
 The poems were written in 1997, following the divorce from her husband of 29 years.
 The poems focus on her husband, and even sometimes his mistress.
 The collection won the T. S. Eliot Prize.
 She is the first American woman to win this award.
 It also won the Pulitzer Prize for Poetry.